 - Professional medical services, both inpatient and outpatient, provided by the PCP, nurses, and other personnel employed by the PCP.
-These services include the administration of immunizations, but not the cost of biologicals. - Periodic health assessments and routine physical examinations (performed at the discretion of the PCP, and consistent with nationally recognized standards recommended for the age and sex of the Enrollee). - Vision and hearing screenings. - All supplies and medications used or provided during a covered member office visit.
-Injectable drugs costing over \$100 require a Prior Authorization, which can be obtained by submitting a prior authorization request through ODM's Fiscal Intermediary (FI).
-Oncology drugs given in the office are excluded from Prior Authorization requirements. - All tests routinely performed in the PCP's office during an office visit. - The collection of laboratory specimens. - Voluntary family planning services such as examinations, counseling, and pregnancy testing. - Well-childcare and periodic health appraisal examinations, including all routine tests performed as customarily provided in a PCP's office.
+These services include the administration of immunizations, but not the cost of biologicals. - Periodic health assessments and routine physical examinations (performed at the discretion of the PCP, and consistent with nationally recognized standards recommended for the age and sex of the Enrollee).

-- Referral to specialty care physicians and other health providers with coordination of care and follow-up after referral. - PCP's supervision of home care regimens involving ancillary health professionals provided by licensed nursing agencies.
+- Vision and hearing screenings. - All supplies and medications used or provided during a covered member office visit.
+Injectable drugs provided during a covered member office visit costing over \$100 require a Prior Authorization.
+Oncology drugs given in the office are excluded from Prior Authorization requirements. - All tests routinely performed in the PCP's office during an office visit. - The collection of laboratory specimens. - Voluntary family planning services such as examinations, counseling, and pregnancy testing. - Well-childcare and periodic health appraisal examinations, including all routine tests performed as customarily provided in a PCP's office. - Referral to specialty care physicians and other health providers with coordination of care and follow-up after referral. - PCP's supervision of home care regimens involving ancillary health professionals provided by licensed nursing agencies.
 Please note, these services are subject to prior authorization by Buckeye. - Any other outpatient services and routine office supplies normally within the scope of the PCP's practice.